concord-consortium/lara/docs/interactive-api-client/README.md

 A TypeScript-based client for the LARA Interactive API.
 This also includes all the types for the API which are shared with the server-side Typescript files that implement the LARA-side of the API.

+NOTE: this file (in /docs) is auto-generated as part of the `lara-typescript` build using [TypeDoc](https://typedoc.org/) by combining the API client's readme file with auto-generated output.
+If you wish to edit this document please edit `lara-typescript/src/interactive-api-client/README.md`.

 Installation
 ------------